Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

 ## SIPDE
  Scan Identify Predict Decide Execute

+ SIPDE is a five step process that includes the following:

+- SEARCH the roadway and the off-road area  20 -30 seconds (about a block to a block and a half) ahead for information that can help you plan your path of travel.
+Use a systematic search pattern to gather information.
+First search the road ahead, then to the sides, then glance in your rearview and side mirrors.
+- IDENTIFY objects or conditions with 12-15 seconds ahead that could interfere with your path of travel.
+To identify important information as a driver, you must do more than just LOOK.
+You must think about what you are looking for; things like stalled cars on the side of the road, pedestrians waiting to cross the street, and cars coming up too fast behind you are all important information.
+- PREDICT what actions or changes in conditions on or near the roadway could increase your level of risk.
+As you search the roadway and see the positions of the vehicles and pedestrians, try to predict what you would do in certain circumstances.
+For instance, the car behind you that is coming up too fast might not be able to stop.
+You need to think – before that car rear-ends you – in order to make a decision to move to another lane to avoid a crash.
+- DECIDE what action or actions to take (such as reduce speed, increase speed,  brake or steer clear) 4 to 5 seconds ahead of time to control or reduce risk.
+Once you have identified a potential threat you can decide how best to minimize the risk of a collision.
+Keep in mind most situations allow you a choice of actions, such as moving to another lane to avoid a rear-end collision, or taking the ditch to the right rather than taking a head-on hit.
+- Execute your decision.
+The final step is to execute the decision you have made.
+In most instances, executing a decision simply means making a routine maneuver.
+Practicing the SIPDE process during your driver training process will help new drivers become smarter, more defensive drivers.
+If you have a new teen driver and want to make their behind the wheel practice less stressful and more successful,

  ## Three Second Rule

 The 3 second rule is the ultimate thing you can do when driving defensively.
 It creates a bubble of saety between yourself and all other vehicles.
 It allows you to